siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - 2022.10 ~ now: I am supervising 7 Msc students on their research projects.
   - Qiskit Certificate Training.
   - To be added.
+- 2021.02 ~ 03： Teaching Assistant for "The Foundation of Blockchain" (SCUT)

 ## **Services**